dsadhanala/baseui-wc-base-component/readme.md

 # Base UI: base custom element
-This base element allows you to choose either `lit-html` or `hyperHTML` to efficiently render and re-render templates to DOM, while keeping the component creation API same.
+This base component allows you to create a customElement without repeated bootstrapping code, you can choose your own rendering library(vdom, preact, etc.) or you can choose from the provided wrapped component from `lit-html` or `hyperHTML` to efficiently render/re-render templates to DOM, while keeping the component creation API same.

 #### Install
 ```